eb4j/pdic4j/docs/spec/README.md

 # PDIC/Unicode specification

 A specification here is published by PDIC author in MS word format(doc).
+There are several formats of specification document.

+- Original file: MS word 97-2003 format.
+- ISO/JIS standard OpenDocument format.
+- ReStructured text format
+- HTML format

-## Restructured text version
+## ReStructured text format

-Markdown version of the specification is converted from original format using following tools.
+ReStructured text version of the specification is converted from original using following tools.

-- doc to odf: libreoffice 7.0
+- Legacy MS word file to ISO standard OpenDocument format(.odt): LibreOffice 7.0
-- odf to restructured text: pandoc
+- OpenDocument to ReStructured text: pandoc
-- hankaku kana to zenkaku: nkf
+- Legacy Hankaku kana to Zenkaku: nkf

+There is no change in content, but some mathematical equations are also converted into math extension of ReST.

+If there is any bug that make contents break, please tell in issue tracking system.

+## HTML format

+HTML version of the document is generated from ReStructured text format by using Sphinx.

 ## Copyright and license of the specification